COVID-19 pandemic in Montreal: Impact

+The pandemic also had economic consequences, particularly in downtown Montreal, where reduced tourism, remote work, and public health restrictions led to decreased business activity and increased commercial vacancy rates.
+Some sectors, including retail, hospitality, and tourism, experienced prolonged recovery periods following lockdowns and restrictions.

+Vaccination campaigns began in late 2020 and expanded throughout 2021, contributing to a gradual easing of restrictions.
+However, subsequent waves, including those driven by variants such as Omicron, continued to place pressure on healthcare systems and led to renewed public health measures in late 2021 and early 2022.

+By 2022, most restrictions in Montreal were gradually lifted as vaccination rates increased and case numbers stabilized.
+Despite reopening, public health officials reported that the pandemic had lasting social and economic impacts, particularly among vulnerable populations and communities disproportionately affected by COVID-19.

 Criminality

 During the period between the start of the health emergency in Quebec, on March 13, 2020, and May 15, 2020, crimes in Montreal fell by 30% compared to the same period in 2019.
 In April, a drastic drop of more than two-thirds of reports to the DPJ was observed by the interveners compared to the previous year.

 With the suspension of most professional sports leagues, the illegal sports betting network of the Montreal mafia was also undermined.
 The price of a kilogram of cocaine in Montreal was around $65,000 per kilogram, compared to $43,000 before the pandemic.

 On July 18, the date on which wearing a mask in indoor public places became compulsory in Quebec, a man was arrested in a Tim Hortons in Montreal as a result of his refusal to wear a mask.
 The event was filmed and went viral.

 In Old Montreal, residents reported an increase in crime in the absence of tourists.
 In response, the Old Port of Montreal set a midnight curfew in the area on June 2, 2021.